povlteksttv/HistoryLogger/README.md

 ## Where are the logs and how do they look?

 For each browser, HistoryLogger, will create a log file located in C:\Program Files\PovlTekstTV\HistoryLogger\Logs.
 The log files are named: chrome_log.txt, firefox_log.txt, and edge_log.txt.
-An example of one of these files is shown below: *Line 3, is an example of a full Google-search (Google-søgning is Danish )*
+An example of one of these files is shown below: (First line is a full google search normally encrypted)